codewithheeren/.Net/VisulaStudio-KeyPoints.md

 ### Visual studio keypoints
 * Right click on class code and select remove and sort usings , to remove unused usings .
+* Type propfull and press tab tab to generate full property with setter and getters.